sflammia/PauliPopRec.jl/README.md

   [2, 2, 3, 0, 0] => 0.00238201
 ```

 We can run the algorithm with a specific choice of threshold value for pruning.
 Here we just choose $1/\sqrt{m}$, even though the rigorous theorem requires using some log factors.
-We get a pretty accurate reconstruction, as quantified by the TVD.
+We get a pretty accurate reconstruction, as quantified by the total variation distance (TVD).

 ```julia